nleaf/nleaf.github.io/_resources/2017-05-15-healthcare-medcom-solutions.md

   block: casestudy-quote
   icon: ''
   quote_background: ''
-  quote: The availability, the scalability, and the customer service we were able
+  quote: '"The availability, the scalability, and the customer service we were able
-    to receive from [Expedient] is really great.
+    to receive from [Expedient] is really great."'
   cite: Ziwei Yi, Director of Data and Technologies, MedCom Solutions
 - template: case-study-intro
   block: casestudy-top